© By Charles S. Konigsberg, President, Federal Budget Group LLC, November 2018

 While a lot of political attention is paid to the debt ceiling due to its symbolism, most experts view Debt Held by the Public as more significant than Total Public Debt, because Debt Held by the Public reflects the total amount the Federal Government is borrowing from private credit markets – with all the implications that has for available credit.
-As of October 2018, debt held by the public was $15.8 trillion, while total public debt was $21.6 trillion.
-See Appropriations.com/economy-real-time-numbers/ for up-to-the-minute data on federal debt, foreign holders of U.S. debt, and other real-time economic data.
+As of November 2018, debt held by the public was $15.9 trillion, while total public debt was $21.8 trillion.
+See https://govbudget.com/economy-real-time-numbers/ for up-to-the-minute data on federal debt, foreign holders of U.S. debt, and other real-time economic data.

 Under the procedures put in place by the Impoundment Control Act, the President may (1) “defer” (delay) using an amount of appropriated budget authority until later in a fiscal year or (2) propose to “rescind” (cancel) an amount of budget authority.

-The authority of the President to defer budget authority and propose rescissions of budget authority does not apply to the nearly two-thirds of the budget that consists of mandatory spending and interest payments.
-The portion of the budget that is susceptible to rescissions or deferrals is the approximately one-third portion of the budget that is “discretionary” and subject to annual funding decisions.
+The authority of the President to defer budget authority and propose rescissions of budget authority does not apply to the more than two-thirds of the budget that consists of mandatory spending and interest payments.
+The portion of the budget that is susceptible to rescissions or deferrals is the nearly one-third portion of the budget that is “discretionary” and subject to annual funding decisions.

 Deferrals.
 The purpose of the deferral mechanism is to permit the Executive Branch to set money aside until later in the year to provide for a contingency, or to save money due to changes in operations.
 The President may not propose a deferral simply because he disagrees with Congress’ appropriations decision.
 A further restriction is that funds may not be deferred for a period that is too long to allow the agency to obligate the funds prudently by the end of the fiscal year.
 A deferral proposed by the President takes effect unless Congress passes, and the President signs, a law disapproving the deferral in which case the funds must be released.